Act of 18 June 1965 no. 4

 22.06.2022

-§ 13 fourth paragraph, § 13 a section heading, first paragraph, new second paragraph (current second paragraph become third paragraph), third paragraph, § 21 second paragraph, § 36 no. 1 letter g and new letter h
+Section 13 fourth paragraph, Section 13 a section heading, first paragraph, new second paragraph (current second paragraph becomes third paragraph), third paragraph, Section 21 second paragraph, Section 36 no. 1 letter g and new letter h

 11.06.2021